MEN'S WORK

 Working in a group context is a special opportunity to share and be seen by fellow men in a connective, grounded way.
 In group work, you have the opportunity to soften the walls that separate us in our day to day lives, opening the space for sharing and learning simultaneously.
 In a group we begin to see ourselves reflected, the deeper we go the deeper we can all go together.
 We will connect to what is most real together, whether in our emotions, our pain or our potential.

-Please contact Peter Kok for more questions or to sign up.
+Please contact Peter Kok for more questions or inquiries about upcoming groups.
 A brief interview is required prior to sign up.

 647 335 0737